Skip to main content

 Did you know that Espoo is home to some significant architectural pearls from major Finnish architects, such as Alvar Aalto and the Pietiläs?
 There’s a self-guided tour in Otaniemi and Tapiola that helps you explore the functionalist style of the 1950s and 1960s as well as Alvar Aalto’s characteristic style.
 Otaniemi has some more modern architecture as well, and you can find more of it in neighbouring Keilaniemi and, as a bonus, next to Nuuksio National Park.

-Otaniemi area
+Otaniemi district

 Alvar Aalto’s probably most famous building in Otaniemi is the Undergraduate Centre which was finalised in 1964.
 It was previously known as the main building of Helsinki University of Technology or “poli” and is still one of the landmarks of the Otaniemi campus.
 The building forms a scenic whole, and its terraced festival square is lined by an identifiable auditorium reminiscent of a Greek theatre.